Monthly themes for leaders in manufacturing [Roadmap 2022]

 Even small things like picking up your kids or booking a doctor’s appointment become big hurdles.

-As in February you opened up the conversations around how people feel at work, now it’s time to start acting.
+In February you opened up the conversations around how people feel at work.
+Now it’s time to start acting.

 To sum up, how can you promote healthy habits and support your manufacturing workers?

-Organize Healthy Snack Days during March where you let the conversations flow during daily huddles, weekly meetings and during lunch breaks.
+Organize Healthy Snack Days during March.
+Let the conversations flow during daily huddles, weekly meetings and lunch breaks.

 With baseline measurements, you can also verify the impact of your wellbeing program.

 The skills gap in manufacturing is a growing pain.
-Upskilling is a cheap way to attract new manufacturing workers and keep your current talent.
+Upskilling is a cheap way to attract new manufacturing workers.
+And hey, to keep your current talent.

 Good leaders in manufacturing make sure that training is an ongoing theme in their business.